openvinotoolkit/openvino/docs/dev/ci/github_actions/smart_ci.md

 2. Review other components in components.yml, find those that need to be validated together with the new component.
 Add the name of the new component under the `revalidate` or `build` sections of these components.

-3. Add or find a job that preforms integration validation of the new external component with OpenVINO.
-Provide it with an "if" condition: `if: fromJSON(needs.smart_ci.outputs.affected_components).NEW_EXTERNAL_COMPONENT`, as described in the step 3 of [Adding a New component](#adding-a-new-component) instruction.
+3. Add or find a job that performs integration validation of the new external component with OpenVINO.
+Provide it with an "if" condition: `if: fromJSON(needs.smart_ci.outputs.affected_components).NEW_EXTERNAL_COMPONENT`, as described in step 3 of [Adding a New component](#adding-a-new-component) instruction.

 This ensures that integration validation for this external component starts only on changes made to the selected components in the OpenVINO repository.